 Now, if you are from Chauvin, you probably make a gumbo like Mrs. Carolyn Johnson.
 Mrs. Carolyn makes a roux to start her gumbo, and she made her gumbo for visitors from all over the world at LUMCON (Louisiana Universities Marine Consortium).

 Have you ever heard of putting tomatoes in a gumbo?
 I have a friend from Houma who puts tomatoes in her gumbo.

-Just as making a gumbo varies depending on which area of District 53 you live in, so do our needs.
-What we need is someone like me, Brenda Leroux Babin, to bring our voice Baton Rouge.
-I not only have Miss Viv’s gumbo recipe and know the differences in making a gumbo among the communities, but I also understand that the diverse areas of District 53 have distinctive needs.
+Just as making a gumbo varies depending on which bayou you are from, so do our needs.
+What we need is someone like me, Dr. Brenda Leroux Babin, to unite our people based on what we have in common.
+I not only have Miss Viv’s gumbo recipe and know the differences in making a gumbo among the different communities, but I also understand that the diverse areas of Lafourche and Terrebonne Parishes have distinctive needs.